 In 2013 we introduced area based cumulative impact policies and framework hours to manage the negative impacts of the night time economy on residents and public services.
-Our reviews of the Licensing Policy in 2017 and 2022 concluded that these policies had achieved their objectives and should be retained to ensure that the benefits that they had created were maintained, alongside giving guidance to applicants of the types of businesses that could be a positive addition in each area.
+Our review of the Licensing Policy in 2017 concluded that these policies had achieved their objectives and should be retained to ensure that the benefits that they had created were maintained, alongside giving guidance to applicants of the types of businesses that could be a positive addition in each area.

-Through our Licensing Policy for 2023-2027we believe we can build upon the success of the last nine years by extending and clarifying the guidance to applicants on the sort of applications that might be exceptions to the cumulative impact policy.
+Through our Licensing Policy for 2023-2027 we believe we can build upon the success of the last five years by extending and clarifying the guidance to applicants on the sort of applications that might be exceptions to the cumulative impact policy.
 We want to encourage and support applications that contribute to the day time and evening economy, especially those that will widen socialising opportunities to people visiting, working and living in the borough.
-This approach is consistent with not only our duty as a Licensing Authority to promote the four licensing objectives but also with the council's Islington Together vision to create a more equal Islington, where everyone who lives here has an equal chance to thrive.
+This approach is consistent with not only our duty as a Licensing Authority to promote the four licensing objectives but also with the council's key commitments to creating a safer, fairer borough and key strategic policies on economic development, employment and culture.